How to Write a Retirement Letter of Resignation (Examples)

 Positive stuff about yourself

-You have worked hard for your company and probably done some excellent work when you have been there.
+You have worked hard for your company and probably did some excellent work when you were there.
 This is a great time to briefly touch on some of that work and give a retrospective of your time working there.
 In addition, you can include information on the number of years you worked at the company and any of the significant contributions you made.

 Gratitude